 Your Family Member or Friend Who Is Part of Your Household

-You will want to check your insurance policy, but generally, anyone who lives in your house will be covered when they are driving your car unless they are expressly excluded from your policy.
-If they are explicitly excluded from your policy, your insurance likely will not cover the accident, and you might have to pay for damages out of your own pocket.
+You will want to check your insurance policy, but generally, anyone living in your house will be covered when driving your car unless they are expressly excluded from your policy.
+If they are explicitly excluded from your policy, your insurance will likely not cover the accident, and you might have to pay for damages out of your pocket.

 You Lend Your Car to an Impaired or Unlicensed Driver